williamchang73/aws-studygroup/README.md

 for aws study group

-1. first week
-	People can upload photo to server, store image to EBS not root device Server will response image url right away
+1. People can upload photo to server, store image to EBS not root device Server will response image url right away

-2. 2 week
-	People can upload photo to server, store in S3, return CDN URL
+2. People can upload photo to server, store in S3, return CDN URL